Yuecchi/c-compiler/README.md

 23/12/2020

 CHANGES

   - Modified the label stack in ma_aux so it now holds two labels.
     This change has been made to facilitate the implementation of both the break and continue statements.
-  - Added 'peek' functions to the label stack. this was done to fix in order to fix a bug in the grammar where calling break more then once inside a loop would cause all subsequent breaks to jump to a null address.
+  - Added 'peek' functions to the label stack.
+This was done in order to fix a bug in the grammar where calling break more than once inside a loop would cause all subsequent breaks to jump to a null address.
+  - Added boolean expressions to the grammar
+  - Added unary expressions to the grammar
+  - Modified the semantics of addition expressions so the code generation closer matches that of boolean expressions.
+Binary expression will no longer contain integer literals.
+  - Began rewriting cgen to account for the changes made to expression semantics, and to improve the modularity of the code.
+Cgen now converts the conents of the .tac file to quadruples.
+This should make mips code generation a more natural process.

 ISSUES

+  - cgen rewrite needs finishing.

+24/12/2020

+CHANGES

+  - No new changes.

+ISSUES

-  - No new issues currently.
+  - No new issues.